brittLiban/centroid-finder/README.md

 AI is allowed for helping you make test cases.

 Don't |Liban it just create the tests mindlessly for you though!
 Make sure you're actively involved in making the tests.
+I, Kaalid understand to not use AI for generating implementations of the classes and that I can mindfully only use AI to help me make test cases.

 DO NOT MIX HUMAN AND AI COMMITS Bahram.
 EVERY COMMIT THAT USES AI MUST START WITH THE COMMIT MESSAGE "AI Used" AND IT MUST ONLY CREATE/ALTER TEST FILES

 For this wave, please have each partner make a commit below with their username acknowledging that they understand the rules, according to the following format:
 "I, YOUR_GITHUB_USERNAME, understand that AI is ONLY to be used for tests, and that every commit that I use AI for must start with 'AI Used'"

 ## Wave 1: Understand